pulp/pulp_ansible/docs/workflows/signature.rst

 Pulp users can use one of the Sigstore signing services to sign collections and upload the resulting signature materials to a repository.
 Sigstore signature materials consist of:

-- A base64 signature of the collection
+- A manifest ``.ansible-sign/sha256sum/txt`` containing the checksums of all files present in the collection
-- An ephemeral X509 signing certificate
-- A Sigstore bundle used for offline verification
+- A `Sigstore bundle <https://docs.sigstore.dev/signing/quickstart/#signing-a-blob>`__ ``.ansible-sign/sha256sum/txt.sigstore`` used for verification

 With the ``pulp`` CLI: